What to bring to uni

 - Hot water bottle

-Depending on where you'll be living, you may have a bathroom to yourself or share with other people.
+Depending on your accommodation you might have a bathroom to yourself or share with other people.
 Some people store their bathroom items in a lightweight shower caddy and only take them to the bathroom when they need them.
-This protects your items from getting muddled up with someone else's, but isn't as convenient as keeping your shower products in the bathroom.
+This protects your items from getting muddled with someone else's, but isn't as convenient as keeping your shower products in the bathroom.
 You can decide what works for you.

 - Toiletries like toothpaste, shower gel and shampoo